How We Work

 What We Do

-We aim to be a leading industry advocate for rebuilding the textile industry, ensuring the future for global artisans, and modeling radical new futures through business.
+The Mercery is creating micro manufacturing hubs that connect artisans to each other and the global market.
+We aim to be a leading industry advocate for rebuilding the textile industry, ensuring the future for global artisans.

 Sourcing